 Liquidity risk management is based on various interconnected components (daily and monthly liquidity reports), which are based on a "liquidity risk tolerance" defined by the Management Board.
-This ensures that pbb Group has adequate liquidity reserves at its disposal.
+This is to ensure that pbb Group has adequate liquidity reserves at its disposal.